oreqizer/oreqizer/content/the-math-of-fitness/index.md

    = ~30%
 ```

-Suddenly our perceived exertion drops from RPE 9 to RPE 3.
+Suddenly our perceived exertion of carrying groceries drops from RPE 9 to RPE 3.

 You may wonder, how do we go about lowering our RPE, if we actually need to
 carry all the heavy groceries?
 Well, simply by **increasing our work capacity**!